 Still, knowing your dog’s predominant (hah!) attitude can really help understand him/her better.
 And it can be the key in dealing with bad behavior.

 We found the way dog experts solve this question.
 It’s a set of 7 questions that lead to a final dominance score.
-Then we programmed our AI chat bot to do the quiz.
-You can just talk to it on Messenger and get a quick and conclusive answer.
-This link or the button at the beginning of the article will get you started.

 What Is Dominance Really?